SergeyMi37/Globals-ePy-vs-ISOS/README.md

 ## Dataset simple M:N
 This data set demonstrates a basic M:N realtionship between 2 tables
+The dataset is trageted to show a **slim** implementation of M:N
+It's no question that other implemenations exist.
+But at significant more storage consumption.

 The first is a list of members in Developer Community counting badges gained in Global Masters
 The second is the reference of assigned badges from Global Masters with their titles
 So we have M members that refer to the multiple badges they gained + their count